evgenyneu/Dodo/README.md

 * Dodo includes styles for success, info, warning and error type messages.
 * The bar can have buttons with custom tap handlers.
 * Bar styles can be customized.
-* You can customize animations for showing and hiding the bar or use one of the default animation presets.
+* You can provide custom animations for showing and hiding the bar or use one of the default animation presets.

 <img src='https://raw.githubusercontent.com/exchangegroup/Dodo/master/Graphics/Paintings/alices_adventures_in_wonderland.png'
 width='300' alt="Illustration fromAlice's Adventures in Wonderland by John Tenniel" >